PeterCamilleri/mysh/README.md

-ruby       | Help on the show ruby command. set        | Help on mysh variables. show       | Help on the show command. types      | Help on mysh file types. usage      | Help on mysh usage options.
+ruby       | Help on the show ruby command. set        | Help on mysh variables. show       | Help on the show command. term       | Help on the show term command. types      | Help on mysh file types. usage      | Help on mysh usage options.
 {{         | Help on mysh handlebars.